Edbbioeco/coiR/README.md

     [1] 0.507 0.540 0.310 0.308

-Finally, we make a dtaframe with those values.
+Finally, we make a data frame with those values.

+> [!NOTE]
+>
+> That data frame can be exported for different file formats, such as
+> .xlsx or .csv.
+That practice assists save analysis results.

 ``` r
 df_index <- tibble::tibble(id = images |> names(),